The Essential Pottery Supplies Every Beginner Needs to Start Creating

 Clay

-Most pottery begins with a water-based clay that is formed by hand or on the potter’s wheel.
-It’s easy to work with while it’s moist, but must be cured in a kiln at high temperatures.
+Most pottery begins with water-based clay that is formed by hand or on the potter’s wheel.
+It’s easy to work with while it’s moist but must be cured in a kiln at high temperatures.
 Clay bodies can be purchased from your local pottery supply store or online.
 Different types of clay have varying additives that affect the finished product’s strength, firing temperature, and texture.

 For beginners, we recommend starting with stoneware clay.
 This type of clay is the most versatile and easiest to work with.
 It is non-porous and does not need to be glazed.
 It is available in a variety of colors.
-Other clays, such as earthenware, are thicker and heavier, and require a glaze to make it permeable.
+Other clays, such as earthenware, are thicker and heavier and require a glaze to make it permeable.

 A few other important items are a sponge for rough cleaning your hands, plastic bags to keep your clay moist between sculpting sessions, and a large towel to lay across your knees when throwing.
 Having an organized workspace helps reduce stress and inspires joy when working with clay.
 This includes a sturdy, comfortable chair and table that is set at an enjoyable height.